Hootsuite taps Proofpoint for AI-powered predictive compliance tool

 How Predictive Compliance works

 Here’s how the feature works.
 Social media posts created within Hootsuite’s compose platform are automatically screened.
 As you type a social media message, you will be alerted in real time of compliance policy violations.
-If there is a violation, the ability to post can be set to be automatically disabled until you fix the errors.
+If you post something that violates guidelines, your ability to post can be set to automatically pause until you fix the errors.
 You can learn and correct common compliance mistakes as you go, rather than simply having your content rejected.
 If the tool is wrong, you can flag the content for an administrator at your company (not Hootsuite or Proofpoint) to manually approve it.

 Proofpoint Social Syndicate is lexicon- and phrasing-based.
 It uses a natural language processing engine to determine whether your social media content is compliant.
 The company offers a slew of preconfigured rules.
 Some policies specifically mirror the regulations from FINRA, HIPAA, SEC, FTC, FFIEC, FCA, and so on.